-These consolidated financial statements have been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IASB") ("IFRS"), IFRIC interpretations and the Companies (Jersey) Law 1991.
+These consolidated financial statements have been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standards") and the Companies (Jersey) Law 1991.

 These consolidated financial statements have been prepared under the historic cost convention as modified by the revaluation of investment properties and derivatives.